skyfielders/python-skyfield/skyfield/documentation/positions.rst

 * A :class:`Barycentric` position
-  measures its |xyz| from the Solar System’s center of mass, a frame of reference stationary enough that a barycentric position is eligible to :meth:`~Barycentric.observe()` other objects and correctly compute where they will appear in the sky.
+  measures its |xyz| from the Solar System’s center of mass, a frame of reference that’s inertial enough to support the :meth:`~Barycentric.observe()` method, which needs to apply effects like light travel time and relativity to determine where a *target* object will appear in the sky.

-  You’ll usually start a Skyfield script by generating a barycentric position for the platform from which you’ll be observing, whether that’s the Earth, a specific location on the Earth’s surface, a satellite,
+  You’ll usually start a Skyfield script by generating a barycentric position for the *center* from which you’ll be observing — whether that’s the Earth, a specific location on the Earth’s surface, a satellite,